Home

 Eating out under the warm sun with the sea spread out before you is always a pleasure and the food's good too.
 This Frigate bird made a number of hungry-looking passes overhead while we ate but we didn't oblige by leaving it any.

-I can't miss out Ivan's (named for the Hurricane that devastated the island in late 2004) at the Morritts Resort.
+I can’t miss out David’s at the Morritts Resort.
 The food is fabulous and the location, overlooking the new pier and beach, is romantically Caribbean.
 Call 345-947-7449 for a reservation.

 Other Grand Cayman Restaurants to try are:

-Over the Edge is also out at the East End -- in this case at The Waterfront in Old Man Bay.
-It's reasonably priced and excellent.
+Over the Edge is out at the East End — in this case at The Waterfront in Old Man Bay.
+It’s reasonably priced and excellent.
 For their menu, call: 345-947-9568

 As with all resort areas, Grand Cayman Restaurants have discounts you can pick up at your hotel.
 Be sure to make use of them because the Cayman dollar can make eating out feel expensive at times.